SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

 - For any new command, we have to declare a function in **console_commands/src/console_command_database.c** file with a specific proptotype as shown below.
 *extern sl_status_t wireless_test_new_cmd_command_handler( console_args_t* arguments );*

-- The function name can be anything, but the return type and argument must be as shown above.
+- The function name can be anything, but the return type and argument must be as aforesaid mentioned.

 **The string array for argument description of the command handler:**

 - In the above figure, *_wireless_test_new_cmd_arg_help* is the string array which needs to be defined.
 - We need to define a string array in **console_commands/src/console_command_database.c** file which briefly explains about the arguments in the command handler.
-The declaration is as shown below.
+Following is the declaration.

   **![cmdhandler](resources/readme/picture4.png)**